jareware/pointing-fingers/README.md

 }
 ```

-By setting `learn: true`, the following file will be written to `./test/fixtures/user.json`:
+By setting `learn: true`, the following file will be written to `./test/fixtures/user.json` (object properties are sorted to make stringification stable between runs):

 ```json
 {